Every author needs to know where to sell books online.

 Apple and iBooks

-Apple iBooks only sells ebooks, but as it is second to Amazon in market share, it is a very good retailer to use.
+But it is second to Amazon in market share, so it is a very good online retailer to use.

-It is possible to publish directly with Apple, but it is much easier to use an aggregator that will do this for you.
+But it is much easier to use an aggregator that will do this for you.
 You can read about aggregators later in this article.

 Barnes & Noble and Nook

-But in the last couple of years, its market share has declined.
+But in the last couple of years, its bookseller market share has declined.

-You can publish directly with Nook, but this option is only available for US authors.
+But this option is only available for US authors.
 For non-US authors, the only option is to use an aggregator.

 But it does not offer the facility to make your books available on any other sales channel or retailer.